gravitional/gpd/git.learn.md

 `git push origin master:refs/heads/experimental`

->Create the branch experimental in the origin repository by copying the current master branch.
+>Create **the branch experimental in the origin** repository by copying the **current master branch**.
 This form is only needed to create a new branch or tag in the remote repository when the local name and the remote name are different; otherwise, the ref name on its own will work.

 ### push flag